 But to compete with the guys and gals cruising around in bigger boats and catching one fish after another, you need access to the same tools and information they have at their fingertips.

 However, kayakers require different things from their depth finders than anglers piloting larger crafts.
 The best fish finder for a 19-foot bass boat may not be the greatest model for your 9-foot-long kayak.

-Ask yourself the following questions to guide your search for the suitable fish finder for your kayak or canoe.
+Ask yourself the following questions to guide your search for the suitable depth finder for your kayak or canoe.

 How deep do you fish?